vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 6.	**Removing Irrelevant Columns:**
 Unnecessary columns were removed from each query to reduce model size and improve performance.
 7.	**Fixing Locale Issues:**
-While transforming the Date table, I encountered an error when changing the column data type to “Date.”
-This was resolved by right-clicking the column header, selecting Change Type > Using Locale, and choosing the appropriate locale for the date format.
+While transforming the Date table, I encountered an error when changing the column data type to *Date*.This was resolved by right-clicking the column header, selecting *Change Type > Using Locale*, and choosing the appropriate locale for the date format.

 ![image](https://github.com/user-attachments/assets/2369503d-4dea-458f-a4f6-cff9f6015151)